-Faith Paulsen’s third chapbook “We Marry, We Bury, We Sing or We Weep,” has just been named a Runner-up in Moonstone Arts’ 2021 Chapbook Contest.
-Her.work has appeared in One Art, Ghost City Press, Seaborne, and Book of Matches, as well as Thimble Literary Magazine, Evansville Review, Mantis, Psaltery and Lyre, and Terra Preta, among others.
+Faith Paulsen’s chapbook “We Marry, We Bury, We Sing or We Weep,” received an award in Moonstone Arts’ 2021 Chapbook Contest.
+Her work has appeared in Philadelphia Stories, One Art, Ghost City Press, Seaborne, and Book of Matches, as well as Thimble Literary Magazine, Evansville Review, Mantis, Psaltery and Lyre, and Terra Preta, among others.
 Her work also appears in the anthologies Is it Hot in Here or Is It Just Me?
 (Social Justice Anthologies) and 50/50: Poems & Translations by Womxn over 50 (QuillsEdge).
-She has been nominated for a Pushcart, and her chapbook A Color Called Harvest (Finishing Line Press) was published in 2016.
-A second chapbook, Cyanometer, is expected in 2021.
-She lives just outside Philadelphia.
+She has been nominated for a Pushcart.
+Her chapbook A Color Called Harvest (Finishing Line Press) was published in 2016, and Cyanometer in 2021.
+She lives just outside Philadelphia Pennsylvania.
 She and her husband Barton Sacks are the proud parents of three sons, Paz, Seth and Gideon.

 I had no idea how lucky I was to take a course with Denise Levertov when I was only in high school.
 She taught me to value well-crafted work that brings me to that “ah!” moment when all the aspects (language, rhythm, syntax, image, etc) become song.